patrick-klein/CarND-Vehicle-Detection/README.md

 2. The training images for each class are shuffled, and only 5000 from each class are kept.

-3. A feature vector is extracted for each image, using HOG, spacial binning, and histogram of colors.
+3. A feature vector is extracted for each image, using HOG, spatial binning, and histogram of colors.

 4. Features and labels are split 80/20 between training and testing using `sklearn.model_selection.train_test_split`.